 Lift the Bread Pan.
-(The arrow marked "Front" on the Bread Pan reminds you which way the pan should face.)
+(The arrow marked "Front" on the Bread Pan reminds you which way to place the pan.)

 Position the Kneading Paddle on the Drive Shaft as shown.

 Match the flat side of the Drive Shaft to the flat part of the hole in the Kneading Paddle.
 Make sure the paddle is secure.